-Green growth is a critical strategy (Balasbaneh and Marsono, 2017) for Malaysia to fulfil its goals of improving economic and societal growth and progressing toward sustainability, as stated in the 11th Malaysian Plan for 2016-2020.
-The Malaysian Carbon Reduction and Environmental Sustainability Tool (MyCREST) was introduced in 2020 as a performance-based standard that includes carbon assessment indicators and reduction techniques across the life cycle sustainability of a building (Ohueri et al., 2020).
-MyCREST certifications award focuses on three phases of design, building, and operation and maintenance, introducing the fundamentals rating scoreboard in the process.
+Green growth is a critical strategy (Balasbaneh and Marsono, 2017) for Malaysia to fulfil its goals of improving economic and societal growth while progressing toward sustainability, as stated in the 11th Malaysian Plan for 2016 to 2020.
+The Malaysian Carbon Reduction and Environmental Sustainability

+Tool (MyCREST) was introduced in 2020 as a performance-based standard that includes carbon assessment indicators and reduction techniques across the life cycle sustainability of a building (Ohueri, Enegbuma and Habil, 2019).
+MyCREST certification award focuses on three phases of design: building, operation and maintenance and introducing the fundamentals rating scoreboard in the process.
 The scoring system is a five-star system that ranges from one to five stars.
-A range of 40% to 49% of total score is required for one project to receive one star, whereas a score of 80% to 100% is required for a five-star ranking.
-Earlier, in 2009, the National Green Policy was established, and an assessment for environmental practices was initiated through the GBI, anticipating the direction for local practitioners.
-Currently, the green procurement is featured in the national economic planning program.
-The Green Technology Financial Scheme provides financial incentives to the business sector (Yusof et al., 2017).
+A range of 40% to 49% of the total score is required for one project to receive one star, whereas a score of 80% to 100% is required for a five-star ranking.
+Earlier, in 2009, the National Green Policy was established and an assessment for environmental practices was initiated through the GBI, anticipating the direction for local practitioners.
+Currently, green procurement is featured in the national economic planning program.
+The Green Technology Financial Scheme provides financial incentives to the business sector (Yusof, Awang and Iranmanesh, 2017).

-Nonetheless, as compared to neighbouring countries such as Singapore, these paradigm shifts toward green building technology implementation in this country are still in sluggish motion (Ohueri et al., 2020).
-According to reports from 2018, only 452 buildings using the GBI grading tool and six buildings using MyCREST were certified green, with the majority of the certified buildings being in Kuala Lumpur.
+Nonetheless, as compared to neighbouring countries such as Singapore, these paradigm shifts toward green building technology implementation in this country are still in sluggish motion (Ohueri, Enegbuma and Habil, 2019).
+According to reports from 2018, only 452 buildings used the GBI grading tool and six buildings that used MyCREST were certified green, with the majority of the certified buildings being in Kuala Lumpur.
 The notion of green procurement, including the use of LC materials, is still relatively new to local CBPs; thus, the lack of understanding in this area should be addressed.
-Despite the fact that certified green tools have been established, national CO2 emissions are increasing every year, which could be attributable to a mismatch between regulations and project implementation.
+Even though certified green tools have been established, national $CO_2$ emissions are increasing every year, which could be attributable to a mismatch between regulations and project implementation.
 Despite all efforts to reduce pollutant emissions, Malaysia was categorised as a "very bad" country in terms of CO2 emission management by the Climate Change Performance Index.
-Through this index, Malaysia, ranked 53 in 2020, will raise 60% of CO2 emissions for the year of 2200 by maintaining present CO2 emissions in the building sector, while a 50% reduction will result in a 25% increase of CO2 by 2200 (Balasbaneh and Marsono, 2017).
-Despite the fact that the number of tools for calculating CE level and comparing the life cycle environmental impact of products, such as the Environmental Product Declaration (EPD), has risen in recent years, there remains a discrepancy in the data used and the results of different assessments.
-There are no global benchmarks for materials, and credible benchmark exercises are challenging to establish as projects and, to a large extent, site-specific.
+Through this index, Malaysia was ranked 53 in 2020, will raise 60% of CO2 emissions for the year 2200 by maintaining present $CO_2$ emissions in the building sector, while a 50% reduction will result in a 25% increase in $CO_2$ by 2200 (Balasbaneh and Marsono, 2017).
+Even though the number of tools used to calculate the CE level and compare the life cycle environmental impact of products, such as the Environmental Product Declaration (EPD), has risen in recent years, there remains a discrepancy in the data used and the results of different assessments.
+There are no global benchmarks for materials and credible benchmark exercises are challenging to establish as projects and, to a large extent, site-specific.